Mindjet/Training/ImageLoader/fresco.md

     android:layout_height="300dp"/>
 ```

 It's required to set `layout_width` and `layout_height` with specific number, and `wrap_content` is not permitted here.
-It is because when the download completes, the layout will be adjusted, and if the size of `placeholderImage` is not the same as the final image, the transition will be very sharp.
+It is because when the download completes, the layout will be re-adjusted, and if the size of `placeholderImage` dismatches the final image, the transition will be very sharp.

 You can use `wrap_content`, only when you want to display the image in a
 specific aspect ratio.